2010–11 North Carolina Tar Heels men's basketball team: Conference season

 The Tar Heels opened ACC play with close wins over the league's two Virginia teams.
-However, they came out decidedly flat against Georgia Tech, losing by 20 points.
-They wouldn't lose again for almost a month, with the only really close game in that stretch being against Miami.
-That game was only decided on a last-second three-pointer by Harrison Barnes.
+However, they came out flat against Georgia Tech, losing by 20 points.
+They wouldn't lose again for almost a month, with the only close game in that stretch being against Miami.
+That game was decided on a last-second three-pointer by Harrison Barnes.
 The month-long winning streak catapulted them back into the rankings for the first time since December.

 On February 4, the Tar Heels were broadsided when point guard Larry Drew II abruptly left the team.
-It didn't seem to have any effect at first, as the Tar Heels blew out Florida State in their first game without Drew.
-However, after dominating Duke all of the first half, a second-half swoon doomed them to a 79–73 loss.
-They wouldn't lose again for over a month, despite nail-biters against Clemson and Florida State.
+The Tar Heels beat Florida State in their first game without Drew, but in a subsequent game against Duke, after leading all of the first half, they faltered in the second half and lost 79–73.
+They would not lose again for over a month, despite close games against Clemson and Florida State.

-This set up a regular-season finale against Duke with the winner clinching the ACC regular-season title and the top seed in the 2011 ACC tournament—only the fifth winner-take-all game in the series' 92-season history.
+This set up a regular-season finale against Duke with the winner clinching the ACC regular-season title and the top seed in the 2011 ACC tournament—the fifth winner-take-all game in the series' 92-season history.
 The Tar Heels won with relative ease, 81–67, to win their 28th ACC regular-season title and fifth outright title in seven years.
 It also completed the Tar Heels' fourth undefeated season in the Smith Center.

 The Tar Heels did not have an easy time of it in the ACC Tournament in Greensboro, despite being the top seed.
 In their first-round game against Miami, they trailed for the entire game before going on a 27–6 run in the final 10 minutes, capped by a Tyler Zeller tip-in with 0.2 seconds left to win the game 61–59.
 It was the biggest postseason comeback in school history.
-Against Clemson, they trailed by as much as 11 before rallying to force overtime, then dominated the extra session to win 92–87.
+Against Clemson, they trailed by 11 points before rallying to force overtime, then won 92–87.

-This set up their third matchup of the season against Duke.
-However, the Tar Heels' luck finally ran out, as they were easily swept aside by the Blue Devils 75–58.
+This set up their third matchup of the season against Duke; the Tar Heels would lose to the Blue Devils 75–58.